 Welcome to Andover… where superpowers are common, but internships are complicated.
 Just ask high school nobody, Jessica Tran.
 Despite her heroic lineage, Jess is resigned to a life without superpowers and is merely looking to beef-up her college applications when she stumbles upon the perfect (paid!) internship—only it turns out to be for the town’s most heinous supervillain.
 On the upside, she gets to work with her longtime secret crush, Abby, who Jess thinks may have a secret of her own.
 Then there’s the budding attraction to her fellow intern, the mysterious “M,” who never seems to be in the same place as Abby.
 But what starts as a fun way to spite her superhero parents takes a sudden and dangerous turn when she uncovers a plot larger than heroes and villains altogether.

-If you follow me on Goodreads, I was very… passionate about this book.
-You could tell by the way I was spamming updates every 3 pages while reading.
+It seems I have become very… passionate about this book.
 I wanted something cute and sweet and I don’t think the smile on my face left.
 I love this book to pieces.

 Jessica Tran is having a few issues: she’s forgettable, hopelessly crushing on her classmate Abby and doesn’t have superpowers.
 Which is bad when her parents and older sister are superheros and her younger brother is a genius.
 But it’s fine; she just got an paid internship with said crush and things are going well.
 Until she discovers a secret that could shake the superhero/villain world.